-Public: you have already practiced the activity – Knowing how to swim is mandatory
+Target audience: You have already participated in this activity – Knowing how to swim is mandatory

 Children, accepted from 6 years old, must know how to swim.

-Average duration of 2 days on the water: 8 to 9 hours
+Average duration of the 2 days on the water: 8 to 9 hours

 You gradually navigate between gravel pits and sandy beaches.
-The Orb takes its time, at least at first.
-Arrival at the Colombières dam, at the foot of Caroux, first adrenaline sensations, with a 30-meter slide
+The Orb Colombières dam , at the foot of the Caroux mountain, you experience your first adrenaline rush with a water slide !

-Those who have chosen to spend the night at this campsite stop there (bring paddles and vests back to your tent).
+Those who have chosen to spend the night at this campsite stop here (bring paddles and life jackets back to your tent).

-For those who go to the bivouac : another 200 m to go, right bank you will pass the mouth of the Jaur (it is from the Jaur that the EDF releases come).
-100 m later, on the left, Tarassac beach where you bivouac.
+For those going all the way to the bivouac : another 200m to go, on the right bank you will pass the mouth of the Jaur (it is from the Jaur that the EDF releases).
+100m further on, on the left, is the Tarassac where you will set up camp.

 Day 2: Tarassac – Roquebrun

-On the second day, we recommend launching by 9 a.m. at the latest; enjoy the awakening nature.
+On the second day, we recommend launching your boat by 9 a.m. at the latest, so you can enjoy nature as it awakens.

-After a stretch of water , the river separates, go through the rapid on the left (the rapid on the right can be in water if you release EDF)… and you will finish on foot).
+After a stretch of water , the river splits; go through the rapid on the left (the rapid on the right may be full of water if EDF releases water)... and you will finish on foot.

-3 kilometers after your departure, you pass under the Drouille submersible footbridge.
-The mountainous landscapes, with large green trees, give way to vineyards and olive trees , but the course of the Orb will be punctuated by rapids.
+Three kilometers after your departure, you pass under the Drouille submersible footbridge.
+The mountainous landscapes, with their large green trees, give way to vineyards and olive groves Orb river will be punctuated by rapids.

-2 kilometers later you cross the village of Vieussan , passing under its bridge then its footbridge.
-You will notice on the left bank the water level scale which indicates its submersibility at a height of 5 meters of water or 600m3/s.
-Impressive, right?
+Two kilometers later you cross the village of Vieussan passing under its bridge and then its footbridge.
+On the left bank, you will see the water level gauge indicating its submersible level at a height of 5 meters, or 600m³/s.
+Impressive, isn't it?

-You will admire the Gorges de Vieussan with the cliffs of Camps, a climbing site, and inhabited by beautiful birds of prey.
-Be careful when driving under the rock, respect the signage.
-At the exit of the Gorges, pay attention to the rapid on the left, possibility of tie, you will see on the right bank the domain of Razégue, goat breeding – respect the herds.
+You will admire the Vieussan Gorges with the Camps cliffs, a climbing site inhabited by beautiful birds of prey.
+Beware of the rockfall under the cliffs; please respect the signs.
+At the exit of the Gorges, watch out for the rapids on the left; there is a possibility of tangling.
+On the right bank, you will see the Razégue estate, a goat farm – please respect the herds.

-2 km later you arrive at the village of Ceps with a first rapid to negotiate under the bridge on the left.
-The course becomes more bucolic but a few rapids might surprise you, the Aqualand and S rapids followed by the hole rapids and its drossage!
+Two kilometers later you arrive at the village of Ceps where you'll encounter your first rapid under the bridge on the left.
+The route becomes more idyllic, but a few rapids might surprise you: the Aqualand rapid and the S rapid, followed by the Trou rapid and its challenging eddy!

-Meet at Roquebrun.
-Going up to Poujol-sur- Orb , our shuttle stops at Tarassac to drop off your car with your bivouac belongings.
-Once the car has been left, our shuttle will take you to the departure point of Poujol.
-This makes navigation easier, you leave with the bare minimum.
+Meet us in Roquebrun.
+On the way up to Le Poujol-sur-Orb, our shuttle will stop in Tarassac to drop off your car and camping gear.
+Once you've dropped off your car, our shuttle will take you up to the starting point at Le Poujol.
+This makes navigation easier, and you'll set off with just the essentials.

 Day 2: Tarassac – Roquebrun => 15km / 5h on the water

-After your night in Tarassac, you leave by canoe towards Roquebrun.
-When you arrive at our base, we will take you back to Tarassac to collect your car and your camping gear.
-Keep your trash that you can place in our selective sorting upon arrival.
+After your night in Tarassac you'll set off by canoe towards Roquebrun.
+Upon your arrival at our base, we'll take you back to Tarassac to collect your car and camping gear.
+Please keep your rubbish with you; you can dispose of it in our recycling area upon arrival.

 Bivouac or Camping?

-In Tarassac where you will spend the night, two choices are available to you:
+In Tarassac where you will be spending the night, you have two choices:

-• Bivouac at our launching area.
-You bring your stuff.
-We provide you with dry toilets.
+• Camping is available at our boat launch site.
+You bring your own belongings.
+We provide dry toilets.

-• Camping at “Camping municipal Le Claps” 100 meters from our launch.
-More comfortable, toilets and showers at your disposal.
+• Camping at "Camping municipal Le Claps" 100 meters from our boat launch.
+More comfortable, with toilets and showers available.

 Our advice for navigation